Simcookies/gitio/_posts/2016-11-06-using-guard-clauses.md

 toc: false
 ---

-During my Rails develop process, somtimes I need to use many conditions in code and code will be a little chubbby like this:
+During my Rails develop process, sometimes I need to use many conditions in code and code will be a little chubbby like this:

 ```ruby
 # Ruby code